samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 # Technical

 ### Which blockchain is used?
-What is the issuing format for the ThreeFold Token?
+What is the issuing format for the TFT?

-Our Tokens will be issued on Ethereum blockchain as ERC20 compliant Tokens.
+The TFT will be issued on Ethereum blockchain as ERC20 compliant Tokens.

 ### Where can I find the smart contract code?

-The ThreeFold Token Smart Contract will be publicly available prior to our launch in March 2018.
+The TFT Smart Contract will be publicly available prior to our launch in March 2018.

 ### Where can I find more technical information